etmendz/Mendz.Library/README.md

 IGenericMapper | Defines a mapper.
 IStreamingMapper | Defines a streaming mapper.
 MapperExtensions | IGenericMapper and IStreamingMapper extensions.
+StreamingGenericMapperBase | The base class of a streaming mapper that also implements its generic mapper.
+GenericStreamingMapper | Represents a streaming mapper with generic mapper dependency injection.
 #### CommandProcess
 Use the CommandProcess to start window-less commands and programs.
 The parameter should be an executable program.